About the Loan Program

 - Franchises are only eligible if the franchisor is independent and locally owned

-- Business with revenue greater than $500,000 and up to $2 million, according to the most recent tax filing
+- Business with revenues up to $5 million, according to the most recent tax filing

 - Business with a minimum of 2 years in a profitable operation*